Skip to content

 Examples:

-// Basic auto-complete selection
+// Basic selection with flag override

-const commands = ["install", "update", "remove", "list", "help"]
+const commands = ["install", "update", "remove", "list", "help"] as const

 const action = await autoselect("What would you like to do?", commands, "action")